 Is it because of the many adventures it offers us?

 Oh, wow, where do we even begin?
 The first time you want to take a girl on a date?
 Yes, maybe that’s where it will all change for millennials.
 Calling a cab, even if it’s Uber, cannot compare to the impression you will leave when you pick her up and drop her off in your car.
 Or your dad’s car.

-You are the one driving it, in control, and that send out a message of prestige and masculinity every girl desires.
+You are the one driving it, in control, and that sends out a message of prestige and masculinity most of the girls desire.
 No matter what age you both are.
 Being truly into driving is definitely a turn-on.

 NASCAR and Formula 1 might have been an influence on some of us, but even if they haven’t, the kick you get from going at a high speed is familiar to all.
 And it doesn’t need an excuse.

 Then there’s the excitement of going places – the ability to drive away across cities and states.
 Or simply put- the road trips!
 You haven’t lived if you haven’t taken one – in your 20s, in your 30s, and definitely in your 50s!
 Trust me, it gives a whole new angle to the experience of driving!

 Driving may often seem to be just the means to get you places, but it is much more than that.
 It makes you feel an explorer – it exposes you to what lies beyond the vehicle itself and brings you thrills that you are able to find all of that.

 Driving gives your life an edge, a special vibe – it makes it dynamic which is human nature, and hence it is thanks to driving that you feel part of nature, part of the world.
 And yes, planes probably do that job as well, but in a place, you are only a passenger.